blackfyre/flsun.community/src/guide/upgrades.md

 - It prints fine for the first few layers, then there's gaps: it's under extruding
 - I can't get the driver for the printer installed on my computer.
   See: <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>
+- Extruder is LOUD!
+  Reduce the extruders max acceleration to 250mm/s<sup>2</sup>

 ## From bushings to bearings <Badge text="easy"/>